-Legoland is an easy 30-minute drive from Disney World and for kids aged 2-12, it is the proverbial bomb!
-Designed for the young and the young at heart, it is an absolute must if you have a big Lego fanatic in the family!
+Legoland is an easy 30 minute drive from Disney World and for kids aged 2-12 it is the proverbial bomb!
+Designed for the young and the young at heart, it is an absolute must if you’ve a big Lego fanatic in the family!
 Always bear in mind that could be Dad.

 Built upon what was once Cypress Gardens, once one of Florida’s most famed destinations, it is a great location for a park built on a brand that is all at once retro and brand new.

 Here are some of our favorite things to do at Legoland Florida:

 A combo dark ride and steel roller coaster, this ride was built on the leftover Okeechobee Rampage from Cypress Gardens.
 Legoland added the dark ride portion.
 One of the few thrill rides at Legoland, hang on and have fun!

 A living exhibit of America’s great landmarks and cities recreated using LEGOS in miniature!
 Check out New York City, Washington D.C. and Las Vegas.
 There is a special Florida section where you can see LEGO versions of great Sunshine State landmarks and cities such as St. Augustine, Miami, and even the Daytona International Speedway.